Progress report for WNC20-110

 To provide Extension Educators with resources to conduct Sustainable Agriculture programming for clientele.

-1. Ten Extension Educators received mini-grants to build cover crop root viewers and utilize the root viewers as a demonstration tool to educate farmers about cover crops.
+3. Ten Extension Educators received mini-grants to build cover crop root-viewers and utilized the root viewers as a demonstration tool to educate farmers about cover crops

-1. More than 325 farmers learned about the benefits of cover crops through exposure to the cover crop root viewers at field days and other events
+3. Extension Educators, NRCS staff and more than 325 farmers learned how cover crops can benefit compacted soils through the use of cover crop root viewers during field days and other events

 To provide Extension Educators with resources and experiences which increases their knowledge and skills related to sustainable agriculture topics which will enable them to increase sustainable agriculture programming for clientele.

--Nineteen Extension Educators increased their knowledge about pollinators by participating in the OSU Bumblebee Short Course
+-Nineteen Extension Educators increased their knowledge about teh importance of pollinators and pollinator habitat by participating in teh 2021 OSU Bumblebee Short Course

 Extension Educators developed skills which will enable them to develop new and additional sustainable agriculture programs for their clientele